Nyad true story: How the inspirational achievement was adapted for the screen

 The most striking use of visual effects in the film comes when Diana experiences some hallucinations underwater after she has become delirious during the swim, which includes the yellow brick road from The Wizard of Oz.

-And although this part of the Netflix movie might sound less realistic, this, too, is very much based on Nyad’s account.
+And although this part of the film might sound less realistic, this, too, is very much based on Nyad’s account.

 “Those two hallucinations are based on real hallucinations Diana Nyad had,” Vasarhelyi explained.